Integration

 Common questions

-Does the public site include Grafana starter assets for Loki?
+Does the site include Grafana starter assets for Loki?

 Is Grafana Loki treated as a built-in sink?

 Yes.
-The public docs describe Grafana Loki as a built-in reporting sink on eligible plans rather than as a custom sink the user must implement manually.
+The docs describe Grafana Loki as a built-in reporting sink on Business and Enterprise rather than as a custom sink the user must implement manually.

 What should I read after this page?